agmcarthur/Biochem-3BP3/Lab_4_Ontologies/README.md

 <a name="intro"></a>
 ## Introduction

 In this lab we are going to examine the use of ontologies to provide functional interpretation of experimental results as well as to drive genome analytics.
-Our focus will be the Gene Ontology and Antibiotic Resistance Ontology.
+Our focus will be on the Gene Ontology and Antibiotic Resistance Ontology.

 **Lectures** - [Beyond the Gene](https://github.com/agmcarthur/Biochem-3BP3/blob/master/Lectures/Lecture%204%20-%20Beyond%20the%20Gene.pptx)